flexbox/react-native-bootcamp/README.md

 📱 Hearty thanks to the [team behind expo](https://expo.io/), the open-source platform for making universal native apps with React that run on Android, iOS, and the web.

-🎨 Thanks as well to all the `react-native-paper` contributors for their easy to use UI library
+🎨 Thanks as well to all the `react-native-paper` contributors for their easy to use UI library.

 🙏 Special thanks to [Alex Lobera](https://github.com/alexlbr), [Horacio Herrera](https://twitter.com/hhg2288), [William Candillon](https://github.com/wcandillon), [Satyajit Sahoo](https://github.com/satya164), [Tanner Linsley](https://github.com/tannerlinsley), [Brent Vatne](https://github.com/brentvatne).